-The port is a leading global deep-water cruise port by total revenue passenger count, having a count of 3.68 million in fiscal 2012, with this figure projected to reach 4.11 million in 2015.
+The port is a leading global deep-water cruise port by total revenue passenger count, having a count of 3.68 million in fiscal 2012, with this figure projected to approach 5 million in 2015.
 On November 26, 2011, Port Everglades broke its own world record for the most passengers passing through a port in a single day, with more than 53,500 revenue passengers.

-Currently 12 cruise lines and 41 ships call Port Everglades home, including some of the largest cruise ships in the world, such as the Carnival Destiny, Grand Princess, Voyager of the Seas and super post-Panamax Oasis of the Seas and Allure of the Seas.
+Currently 12 cruise lines and 41 ships call Port Everglades home, including some of the largest cruise ships in the world, such as the Carnival Sunshine, Grand Princess and super post-Panamax Oasis of the Seas and Allure of the Seas.
 The port's waterway access includes a 7,500-foot-long outer entrance channel that is 45 feet deep and 2,400 feet long, and an inner channel that is 42 feet deep and approximately 400 feet wide.